-6.1.1 One-Class Classification
+6.1.1 Anomaly Detection as a form of One-Class Classification

-Learn about Anomaly Detection as one-class Classification in training data.
+Learn about anomaly detection as one-class classification in training data.

-Anomaly detection is a form of Classification.
-Anomaly detection is implemented as one-class Classification, because only one class is represented in the training data.
+When applied to traditional data, anomaly detection can be viewed as a form of one-class classification, because ideally only one class is represented in the training data.
 An anomaly detection model predicts whether a data point is typical for a given distribution or not.
 An atypical data point can be either an outlier or an example of a previously unseen class.

-Normally, a Classification model must be trained on data that includes both examples and counter-examples for each class so that the model can learn to distinguish between them.
+Normally, a classification model must be trained on data that includes both examples and counterexamples for each class so that the model can learn to distinguish between them.
 For example, a model that predicts the side effects of a medication must be trained on data that includes a wide range of responses to the medication.